WAVE has four fundamental recommendations.

 Enable every child to leave school with fundamental training in how to 'attune' (or connect) with babies and to parent in a non-violent manner.
-An example of this type of programme is provided by Roots of Empathy.
+An example of this type of approach is provided by Babywatching UK.

 2. Give all first-time parents supportive coaching, during pregnancy, on how to 'attune/connect' with babies